-The works, by different artists of that period, reflect the life and customs of the bourgeois and ordinary citizens.
+The works, by different artists of that period, reflected the life and customs of the bourgeois and ordinary citizens.
 The daily chores, the boats and terraces on the estuary or the popular festivals reveal the energy and power of a city that stood out thanks to its shipbuilding and iron and steel industry and its banking, commercial and cultural activity.

 Barañano explained at the presentation of the exhibition that the aim was "not to document but to experience the Bilbao that is changing from a village to a big city, through painting".

-The sea is also a recurring theme, and artists such as Ramón Zubiaurre and Gustavo de Maeztu reflect its beauty and colour in works such as El Marino Vasco Shanti Andía and the triptych Tierra Vasca.
+The sea was also a recurring theme, and artists such as Ramón Zubiaurre and Gustavo de Maeztu reflect its beauty and colour in works such as El Marino Vasco Shanti Andía and the triptych Tierra Vasca.